 Chocolate is said to boost sexual desire because it contains chemicals that increase levels of the feel-good hormone serotonin.
 But research by the University Vita-Salute San Raffaelle did not find a difference in reported sexual function in a sample of 163 women who either ate chocolate daily or not at all.
-Even though consuming a bar of Hershey’s just before sex is unlikely to have an effect, that’s not to say chocolate can’t be a fun food during foreplay.
+Consuming a Hershey bar just before sex is unlikely to have any effect on libido, but that doesn't mean it can’t be a fun food during foreplay.

 Oysters contain high levels of zinc which is vital for maintaining optimal testosterone levels in men and women.
 Testosterone is the male sex hormone that promotes healthy erections.
-But that doesn’t mean slurping a big plate of the seafood actually has an effect on libido.
-There is no scientific evidence to suggest that oysters boost sexual pleasure.
+However, this doesn’t mean slurping a big plate of the seafood actually has an effect on libido.
+There is no scientific evidence to suggest that oysters boost sexual desire or pleasure.

-With its phallic resemblance, asparagus has risen to fame as a potent seductive food.
-And there is some evidence which suggests that asparagus root extract may treat sexual dysfunction in male mice.
-But there are no studies in humans to support these claims.
-Either way, the green veggie makes for a healthy addition to your evening of desire because it contains important nutrients such as vitamins A, C, E and K, folate and copper.
+With its phallic resemblance, asparagus has gained notoriety as as a potent aphrodesiac.
+While there is some evidence suggesting that asparagus root extract may treat sexual dysfunction in male mice, there are no studies in humans to support these claims.
+Either way, the green veggie makes for a healthy addition to your diet because it contains important nutrients such as vitamins A, C, E and K, and folate and copper.

-There are plenty of other foods like celery and pomegranate rumored to heighten sexual pleasure, but a review by Queen's University in Canada found that the scientific evidence in support of the effectiveness of natural aphrodisiacs was weak at best.
-There is one exception and that’s alcohol.
+There are plenty of other foods like celery and pomegranate rumored to heighten sexual pleasure, but a review by Queen's University in Canada found that the scientific evidence supporting natural aphrodisiacs was sorely lacking.
+The one exception may be alcohol.

-Alcohol has been found to be a potential aphrodisiac because it lowers inhibition and can boost confidence in bed.
+Alcohol can act as an aphrodisiac by lowering inhibition and boosting confidence.
 Men and women are more outgoing during sex with a partner when they have been drinking alcohol.
-But for men who suffer erectile dysfunction consuming excess wine and beer may backfire.
-Heavy drinking is associated with an increased risk of sexual dysfunction.
+However, for men who suffer erectile dysfunction, consuming excess alcohol may backfire, as heavy increased the risk of erectile dysfunction.

 Herbal remedies such as ginseng have been more widely studied for their medical benefits.
-There are actually three types of ginseng depending on the way it is processed: fresh, white and red ginseng.
 One meta-analysis of seven studies on the effect of ginseng on erectile dysfunction found that it did improve sexual function in men compared to a placebo.
-Ginseng has also been shown to improve sperm quality.
-Its effects are largely due to the natural active component ginsenosides.
+Ginseng has also been shown to improve sperm count.
+Its effects are largely due to the natural active component ginsenoside.

 Yohimbe is traditionally found in Africa where it is extracted from the yohim tree.
 It is actually approved by the Food and Drug Administration as a prescription drug because it is effective in treating erectile dysfunction.
 However, effectiveness varies from 34% to over 70% depending on patient age.